APBA: Reception

 Computer Gaming World in 1992 criticized aspects of version 1.5's interface, but praised the sophistication of the MicroManager module's BaseballTalk language for creating custom managers for simulated games.
 The magazine called APBA "a work in progress, an impressive baseball park under construction ... but for what it delivers today, at the price asked, APBA Baseball would not be my first choice".

 Computer Gaming World in 1993 approved of the "gorgeous" ballparks, sophisticated drafting and statistical options, and "easy-to-use interface" of APBA Presents: Baseball for Windows.
 The magazine concluded that the developers should "be congratulated for making a true Windows product", with "realistic representation of baseball".

 APBA Baseball for Windows was a finalist for Computer Gaming World's Sports Game of the Year award, losing to Front Page Sports Football Pro.
 The editors wrote that despite new graphics "it is still the statistical model and replay accuracy of this new game, like its venerable ancestor, that command's everyone's attention".

+In popular culture

+References to APBA have appeared in many novels and videos.
+Many APBA fans see similarity in Robert Coover's novel The Universal Baseball Association, Inc., J. Henry Waugh, Prop., which follows a man who develops his own game, gets too involved with the fictional players and characters he invents, and ultimately loses his mind.

+Author Soren Narnia makes APBA the center of his 2006 novel "Roll!
+They Cried;" the chance to right past wrongs leads a ballplayer to attempt redemption through his APBA card.

+David Duchovny's novel Bucky F*cking Dent references the narrators' father playing APBA Football as an escape.

+Many sports publications have published accounts of the games' appeal.
+In December, 1980, Franz Lidz wrote an excellent piece in Sports Illustrated called "APBA IS THE NAME, BASEBALL IS THE GAME, AND OBSESSION IS THE RESULT," which highlighted the devotion felt towards the game by fans and ballplayers alike.